-- Under normal market conditions, the fund will invest at least 80% of its net assets in equity-type securities and at least 80% of its net assets outside the United States. - The fund may invest up to 10% of its net assets in the securities of issuers based in emerging markets. - For purposes of determining whether an investment is made in a particular country or geographic region, the fund's investment adviser will generally look to the domicile of the issuer in the case of equity securities or to the country to which the security is tied economically in the case of debt securities.
+- Under normal market conditions, the fund will invest at least 80% of its net assets in equity-type securities. - The fund will allocate its assets among various countries, including the United States (but in no fewer than three countries).
+Under normal market conditions, the fund will invest a percentage of its net assets outside the United States.
+That percentage will represent at least (a) 40% of the fund's net assets, unless market conditions are not deemed favorable by the fund's investment adviser, in which case 30%, or (b) the percentage of the MSCI World Index represented by companies outside the United States minus 5%, whichever is lower.
+The fund may invest up to 10% of its net assets in emerging markets.
+As a result, the fund's investments outside the United States may represent less than 40% of its net assets (for example, if the percentage of the MSCI World Index represented by companies outside the United States is 40%, the fund would invest at least 35% of its net assets outside the United States under normal market conditions). - For purposes of determining whether an investment is made in a particular country or geographic region, the fund's investment adviser will generally look to the domicile of the issuer in the case of equity securities or to the country to which the security is tied economically in the case of debt securities.
 In doing so, the fund's investment adviser will generally look to the determination of MSCI Inc. (MSCI) for equity securities and Bloomberg for debt securities.
 In certain limited circumstances (including when relevant data is unavailable or the nature of a holding warrants special considerations), the adviser may also take into account additional factors, as applicable, including where the issuer's securities are listed; where the issuer is legally organized, maintains principal corporate offices, conducts its principal operations, generates revenues and/or has credit risk exposure; and the source of guarantees, if any, of such securities.